IntersectMBO/plutus/docs/plutus-core/Merklisation/Erasure.md

 clean correspondence between typed off-chain code and untyped on-chain code.

+The are a large number of possible combinations of the transformations mentioned above and the table only contains a limited number of these in order to save space.
+It would be quite easy to get figures for other combinations as well if necessary.

 ### Conclusion

 Clearly, removing types and name strings helps a lot with sizes.
 The